mlanza/solomode/docs/creators-guide.md

 Honorable mentions go to submissions played 5 or 10 times.
 These will, respectively, appear on a nickel or a dime list.

 ## Line Up
-Shortly after **Registration** ends, the line up of solo modes will be announced.
+Shortly after **Registration** ends, the final line up of solo modes will be announced.
 The "line up" is just the list of competing solo modes, by category.
 Each submission will race against other submissions in the same category.

 ## What You Do
 Over the course of the contest you